-- Applicants must be currently enrolled in a U.S. degree-granting program at the undergraduate or graduate level.
+- At the time of application, applicants must be enrolled at an accredited U.S. degree-granting program at the undergraduate (associate’s, bachelor’s) or graduate (master’s, doctoral, or professional degree) level.

-- Current undergraduate students must have completed at least one year of general college course-work by program start date (one year is defined as two semesters or three quarters).
+- Undergraduate students must have completed at least one academic year of study at the college level by the program start date (two semesters or three quarters).

 - Applicants must be in acceptable mental and physical health.
 Grantees will be required to submit a satisfactory Medical Information Form and Physician’s Statement.

 - Employees of the U.S. Department of State, for a period ending one year following the termination of such employment.
-This provision does not include part- time or temporary employees, consultants, and contract employees of the Department of State, unless such persons perform services related to the Bureau's exchange programs;
+This provision does not include part- time or temporary employees, consultants, interns at the U.S. Department of State or at U.S. Embassies and Consulates, and contract employees of the Department of State, unless such persons perform services related to the Bureau's exchange programs;

 - Employees of private and public agencies (excluding educational institutions) under contract to the U.S. Department of State to perform services related to exchange programs, for a period ending one year following the termination of their services; or

 - Immediate families (i.e., spouses and dependent children) of individuals described in the above paragraphs, for a period ending one year following the termination of such employment.
 This provision does not disqualify self-supporting members of families who live apart from their parents.